tabarra/txAdmin/docs/menu.md

 ## Troubleshooting menu access

-If you type `/tx` and nothing happens, your menu is probably disabled.
+- If you type `/tx` and nothing happens, your menu is probably disabled.
-If you see a red message like [this](https://i.imgur.com/G83uTNC.png) and you are registered on txAdmin, you can type `/txAdmin-reauth` in the chat to retry the authentication.
+- If you see a red message like [this](https://i.imgur.com/G83uTNC.png) and you are registered on txAdmin, you can type `/txAdmin-reauth` in the chat to retry the authentication.
-> Note: The entire menu auth system was rewritten in version v4.8.0 to solve issues related to the NUI authentication.
+- If you can't authenticate and the reason id `Invalid Request: source`, this means the source IP of the HTTP request being made by fxserver to txAdmin is not a "localhost" one, which might occur if your host has multiple IPs.
+To disable this protection, edit your `config.json` file and add `webServer.disableNuiSourceCheck` with value `true` then restart txAdmin.

 ## Development
 You can find development instructions regarding the menu [here.](https://github.com/tabarra/txAdmin/blob/master/docs/development.md#menu-development)